-There has been a spate of recent work on causal consistency models \cite{DBLP:journals/dc/AhamadNBKH95}.
+There has been a spate of recent work on causal consistency models \cite{10.1007/BF01784241}.
 The question of verifying automatically, whether a given transactional program is robust against causal consistency has been explored in many papers, \cite{bernardi2016robustness}, \cite{DBLP:conf/popl/BrutschyD0V17}, \cite{DBLP:conf/pldi/BrutschyD0V18}, \cite{DBLP:journals/jacm/CeroneG18}, \cite{DBLP:conf/concur/NagarJ18} via under and over approximation techniques.
 Checking robustness amounts to asking whether the behaviours obtained while executing over a causally consistent database are serializable.
 The latest in this direction providing a precise robustness algorithm is \cite{lmcs:7149}, which showed that verifying robustness against causal consistency reduces to the reachability problem under SC.
-As a means to analyse the robustness problem for $\cc$, \cite{DBLP:journals/corr/CeroneGY17} provide an algebraic connection between the operational and axiomatic semantics of $\cc$.
+As a means to analyse the robustness problem for $\cc$, \cite{cerone_et_al:LIPIcs:2017:7794} provide an algebraic connection between the operational and axiomatic semantics of $\cc$.
 In the non-transactional setting, \cite{DBLP:journals/siglog/Lahav19} surveys WRA (analogue of $\cc$), SRA (analogue of $\ccvt$) and discusses the operational and axiomatic semantics of both models. \cite{DBLP:conf/vmcai/RaadLV19} proposes a lock-based reference implementation for \emph{snapshot isolation} (SI), a weak consistency model used in databases such as Oracle and MS SQL server, while prior work \cite{DBLP:conf/esop/RaadLV18} did the same for \emph{parallel snapshot isolation} (PSI), a model closely related to snapshot isolation. \cite{DBLP:conf/ecoop/XiongCRG19} identify a consistency model \emph{weak snapshot isolation} (WSI) that sits in between SI and PSI and propose an operational semantics for client observable behaviours of atomic transactions. \cite{DBLP:conf/pldi/ChongSW18} considers the interplay between weak memory and transactional memory \cite{DBLP:conf/isca/HerlihyM93} by extending existing axiomatic weak memory models (x86, Power, ARMv8, and C++) with new rules for transactional memory.
 They also synthesize tests for validating these models on existing implementations.
-Thus, there has been a lot of work on causal consistency models in terms of checking robustness, providing operational/axiomatic semantics as well as exploring the relationship between various models.
-Given the widespread application of causal consistency models in distributed databases, the verification of these models are of utmost importance.